koradon/captains-log/README.md

 - Check that `git config --global core.hooksPath` points to `~/.git-hooks`
 - Verify the `commit-msg` file exists in `~/.git-hooks/` and is executable

+### Pre-commit integration issues
+- Ensure you ran `install.sh` before `install-with-precommit.sh`
+- Check that both `commit-msg` and `commit-msg-precommit` exist in `~/.git-hooks/`
+- If pre-commit errors occur, verify you have pre-commit installed: `pip install pre-commit`
+- The integration only runs pre-commit in repos with `.pre-commit-config.yaml`

 ### Script not found errors
 - Ensure `update_log.py` was copied to `~/.captains-log/`
 - Check that the script has execute permissions: `chmod +x ~/.captains-log/update_log.py`